The Difference Between an Album and a Collection

 An Album is a place to group and organize photos on a Page.
 It can be used for an event (a field trip or sports game), for organizing periods of time (October happenings), and for curriculum units (earthquake models or art projects).
 Albums have the same permissions as the Page, so if a user can view the photos on a Page, they will also be able to view the photos in an Album added to the Page.
 If a user has permission to contribute to a Page, they can contribute to any Albums added to the Page.

-Although a Collection can be shared to a Page, it is recommended that 1) Albums be used for Pages and 2) Collections be used for private collaboration.
+Although a Collection can be shared to a Page, it is recommended that 1) Albums be used for Pages and 2) Collections be used for private collaboration and curation.
 Collections shared to a Page can be viewed by everyone who can view that page.
 Users cannot collaborate (add additional media) to a Collection shared to a page unless the Collection owner has added them as a collaborator to that Collection.